Gandy Bridge: History

-The bridge was dismantled in 1975 immediately after completion of a third span.
-Efforts to preserve the bridge for recreational purposes were not supported by the Pinellas County Commission, which felt the idea was too expensive, too dangerous, and unnecessary.

-Second span (1956–1997, demolished as of 2016)
+A renovation to the bridge deck occurred in 1947, which removed the streetcar tracks and added a counter line.

 By 1947, state Sen. Raymond Sheldon described the bridge as "outmoded, too narrow and a traffic bottleneck."
-In 1956 a second slightly higher, fixed span was added to the Gandy Bridge to serve westbound traffic.
-The first span would then serve eastbound traffic until 1975.
-The second bridge remained in use until February 1997.
+In 1956 a second fixed span was added to the Gandy Bridge to serve westbound traffic.
+The first span would then serve eastbound traffic.